xsf/xmpp.org/content/blog/google-summer-of-code-2023.md

 ### Designated Web Page

-We have further details on our designated webpage in several languages and advertisement material.
+We have further details and advertisement material on our designated web page presented in various languages.

 Checkout our media channels!